 A school’s brand recognition can be a major differentiator in terms of opening doors, although prestige is inherently subjective.
 But it’s not just about rankings.
 How might a school’s reputation and strengths, as well as the network and experiences it offers, support your career ambitions and future job placement?
 Sure, Harvard Business School, Wharton, and Stanford GSB, have peerless name recognition, but a world-class program like MIT Sloan endows its grads with exceptional access to the university’s top-notch engineering school.
 Meanwhile, the globally-focused curriculum at schools like LBS and INSEAD, along with their uniquely international student communities, provide a springboard for working abroad.

 The strength of a program’s alumni network is a powerful indicator of its career opportunities.
 Some alumni networks are more geographically concentrated than others.
 Stanford GSB will give you a fantastic Silicon Valley network, while INSEAD offers unmatched international breadth.
 How well students rank their alumni network is another barometer of alumni strength, as well as the number of overseas alumni chapters and a program’s ratio of alumni to current MBA students.

-At the end of the day, it’s not just about brand name, post-grad salaries or even number of job offers.
+At the end of the day, it’s not just about the brand name, post-grad salaries, or even the number of job offers.
 It’s about imagining the professional you want to become and defining the qualities that matter most to you for your business school experience.
-Your discerning approach and thoughtful research ensures you’re crafting a list of target schools that will be the best fit for you.
+Your discerning approach and thoughtful research ensure you’re crafting a list of target schools that will be the best fit for you.
 Do this, and you’ll optimize the return on investment of your energy and time between now and September.